 The first page is to give to your guests for their answers, and the second and third pages are for the hostess to fill out in advance.

-When the game begins, first have the mom-to-be stand up in front of the camera and have people write down how big they think her bump is.
+When the game begins during the virtual baby shower, first have the mom-to-be stand up in front of the camera and have people write down how big they think her bump is.
 The person who guesses the closest is the winner!
 (That’s the first game of this two-in-one set.)

 The second game has six quiz questions.
 The hostess reads the question chosen in advance, and lists the multiple choice options to the guests.
 The guests fill in the blanks of the answers and circle the letter of the one that they choose.
 The person to get the most questions right is the winner.